Octree: For spatial representation

 Each node in an octree subdivides the space it represents into eight octants.
-In a point region (PR) octree, the node stores an explicit three-dimensional point, which is the "center" of the subdivision for that node; the point defines one of the corners for each of the eight children.
-In a matrix-based (MX) octree, the subdivision point is implicitly the center of the space the node represents.
+In a point region (PR) octree (analogous to a point quadtree), the node stores an explicit three-dimensional point, which is the "center" of the subdivision for that node; the point defines one of the corners for each of the eight children.
+In a matrix-based (MX) octree (analogous to a region quadtree), the subdivision point is implicitly the center of the space the node represents.
 The root node of a PR octree can represent infinite space; the root node of an MX octree must represent a finite bounded space so that the implicit centers are well-defined.
 Note that octrees are not the same as k-d trees: k-d trees split along a dimension and octrees split around a point.
 Also k-d trees are always binary, which is not the case for octrees.

 By using a depth-first search the nodes are to be traversed and only required surfaces are to be viewed.